Oracle Scratchpad

 Private Redo

 About this time last year I wrote a short answer on OTN about Private Redo Threads and In-Memory Undo.
-Thanks to a follow-up question a year later I’ve been prompted to supply a link to my original answer because it was actually pretty good: OTN Thread “In Memory Undo”.
+Thanks to a follow-up question a year later I’ve been prompted to supply a link to the thread because my original answer was actually pretty good.
+(And the answer to the follow-up is also worth reading).

-Update: If you’re looking at this note and haven’t expanded the view to see the comments, make sure that you do look at them since they include a couple of technical details I described in response to follow-up questions.
+Update: If you’re looking at this note and haven’t expanded the view to see the comments from readers, make sure that you do look at them since they include a couple of technical details I described in response to further follow-up questions on the OTN thread.

 1. Hi Jonathan,